What Is the application process?

 Who can apply to Ufi?

-Ufi funding is open to all organisations, including charities, trade bodies, learning providers and employers.
-Ufi is involved in funding projects involving charities, private companies, community interest companies and other not for profit organisations.
+Ufi funding is open to all organisations, including charities, trade bodies, learning providers, employers, private companies, community interest companies and other not for profit organisations.

 We need to look carefully at both the outputs of the project and the costs.
 The better you are able to describe these in your project application, the easier it is for us to determine the public benefit.
 We need to make sure that our funding is sufficient to deliver the project but is not being used to replace private funding.
 Any private benefit that arises must not be more than is necessary to deliver the public benefit that is the stated purpose of the project.
 We look carefully at the balance of public and private benefit, including the mix of funding being provided by Ufi and the applicant and the level of business risk.